The only current way to send and receive faxes with a Blackberry is through an online fax service.

-When sent through email, faxes are usually sent as an attachment.
+When sent through email, attachments are used to send faxes.
 A file that can be attached can be sent as an email, as long as it is one of the file formats that the fax service provides.

-The cover page is sent as the subject line and the main body of the email.
-As well, other data (such as the sender’s name and reply to phone number) are already included on the cover page template.
+The email’s subject line and main body of the page becomes the cover page.
+The cover page template already includes other data such as the sender’s name and reply to phone number.

 As an online fax service hosts the fax infrastructure, when a fax is received the fax service receives it regardless of whether you have a phone or computer powered on and connected to the internet.

-- Faxes sent through the phone are billed as data (either cellular data or WiFi), not as phone minutes.
-This is because the online fax service hosts the fax infrastructure, and you as the user access it through the internet.
+- When the phone sends faxes, they are billed as data (either cellular data or WiFi), not as phone minutes.
+The online fax service hosts the fax infrastructure, and you as the user access it through the internet.
 While WiFi transmissions are usually free, cellular data is not always.